epinio/docs/src/introduction.md

 # Introduction

-From App to URL in one step.
+From application sources to URL in one step.

-## What problem does Epinio solve

-Epinio makes it easy for developers to deploy their applications to Kubernetes.
-Easy means:

-- No previous experience with Kubernetes is required
+Epinio is an application Platform.
+It deploys on Kubernetes and allows application developers and operators to work together without stepping on each others work.

+Developers:

+- They use the `epinio` cli to deploy applications
-- No steep learning curve
+- They don't have to know about Kubernetes (no steep learning curve)
+- They can use any available [paketo buildpack](https://paketo.io/) or pre-built images to deploy their applications
 - Quick local setup with zero configuration
 - Deploying to production similar to development

+Operators:

+- They work directly with Kubernetes
+- They decide how the cluster is set up (including how Epinio is installed)
+- They can decide how applications are deployed

+## Why Kubernetes

 [Kubernetes](https://kubernetes.io/) is becoming the de-facto standard for container orchestration.
 Developers may want to use Kubernetes for all the benefits it provides or may